How the Guardian Right System Works

 Terms, Responsibilities, and Protections

-The Guardian Right Terms Agreement delegates responsibilities between landholders and guardians, with landholders responsible for existing mortgages unless the CIV is separately identified.
-Guardians can protect their interest with a caveat and may sell to other guardians, while landholders transact independently.
+The Guardian Right Terms Agreement delegates responsibilities between landholders and guardians, with landholders responsible for existing mortgages.
+Unless the CIV is identified separately Guardians can protect their interest with a caveat if they choose.
 At call option maturity, the guardian cannot block the landholder from exercising their right.

 Practical Applications and Benefits